Skip to content

 Specifying prediction length constraints

 Include min_prediction_length and max_prediction_length in your model configuration to define how many time periods your model can predict ahead.
-When users need predictions beyond your max_prediction_length, CHAP automatically uses ExtendedPredictor to make iterative predictions (see supporting functionality).
+When users need predictions beyond your max_prediction_length, Chap automatically uses ExtendedPredictor to make iterative predictions (see supporting functionality).

 Model Configuration Options